568

 – Doorknob

-Mar 23, 2014 at 0:45
+Commented Mar 23, 2014 at 0:45

 • \$\begingroup\$ The grey area I was thinking about is mainly functional languages.
 Common LISP, Haskell, OCAML, and F# all see some serious use; I'm not sure whether any of them meet your updated criterion.
-I can also report that a two-byte solution which runs in two languages is possible, but wouldn't win: I've found a three-byte solution which runs in three languages. \$\endgroup\$ Mar 23, 2014 at 18:10
+I can also report that a two-byte solution which runs in two languages is possible, but wouldn't win: I've found a three-byte solution which runs in three languages. \$\endgroup\$ Commented Mar 23, 2014 at 18:10

 • \$\begingroup\$ J and K were designed as production languages, but I haven't seen anyone use them as such.
-What do they count in this chalenge? \$\endgroup\$ Mar 24, 2014 at 16:16
+What do they count in this chalenge? \$\endgroup\$ Commented Mar 24, 2014 at 16:16

 • \$\begingroup\$ "it will be counted as esoteric if no commercial company with at least 50 employees can be pointed to developing it's main product in the discussed language." - first off, I don't think this kind of data is readily available.
-Second, I doubt you'll find a company that still codes in Algol, Perl or Fortran. \$\endgroup\$ Apr 4, 2014 at 7:46
+Second, I doubt you'll find a company that still codes in Algol, Perl or Fortran. \$\endgroup\$ Commented Apr 4, 2014 at 7:46

 0